Case 39

 Case 39 is a 2009 supernatural horror film directed by Christian Alvart and written by Ray Wright.
 It stars Renée Zellweger, Jodelle Ferland, Bradley Cooper, and Ian McShane.
 The film revolves around a social worker who attempts to protect a little girl from her violent parents but finds that things are more dangerous than she had expected.

-Case 39 was theatrically released in the United States on October 1, 2010, by Paramount Pictures; it was previously released in New Zealand on August 13, 2009, and in Australia on November 5, 2009.
-It received mostly negative reviews from critics and was a box-office failure, grossing $28.2 million against its budget of $26 million.
+Case 39 was previously released in New Zealand on August 13, 2009, and in Australia on November 5, before being theatrically released in the United States on October 1, 2010, by Paramount Pictures.
+The film was panned by critics, and underperformed at the box office, grossing $28.2 million against its budget of $26 million.

 Plot

 Emily is a social worker assigned to investigate the family of 10-year-old Lillith Sullivan, as her grades have declined and an emotional rift with her parents has emerged.
-Emily suspects that the parents have been abusing and overprotecting Lillith since the day she was born and proposes to her department to take the child away from her parents' custody.
+Emily suspects that the parents have been abusing and overprotecting Lillith since the day she was born, and proposes to her department to take the child away from her parents' custody.
 Eventually, Emily's suspicions are confirmed when Lillith's parents try to kill her by roasting her alive in their oven.
 Emily saves Lillith with the help of Detective Mike Barron.

 Lillith is to be sent to a children's home, but she begs Emily to look after her instead.
-With the agreement of the board, Emily is assigned to take care of Lillith until a suitable foster family comes along.
-In the meantime, Lillith's parents are placed in a mental institution since they are no longer fit for their parental responsibility for the girl according to court.
+With the board's agreement, Emily is assigned to care for Lillith until a suitable foster family is found.
+In the meantime, Lillith's parents are placed in a mental institution since they are no longer fit for their parental responsibility for the girl, according to the court.

 After Lillith moves in, strange things begin to happen around Emily.
-Two weeks later another of Emily's cases, a boy named Diego, murders his parents, and Barron informs Emily that somebody phoned Diego from her house the night before the crime.
+Another of Emily's cases, a boy named Diego, murders his parents, and Barron informs Emily that somebody phoned Diego from her house the night before the crime.
 As she is suspected of involvement in the incident, Lillith undergoes a psychiatric evaluation by Emily's best friend, Dr. Douglas J. Ames.
 During the session, Lillith turns the evaluation around, asking Douglas what his fears are and subtly threatening him.
 That night, after receiving a "strange phone call" at his apartment, Douglas is panicked by the sight of a mass of hornets coming out of his body.
 His panic causes him to fall and break his neck on the toilet, killing him instantly.